makuke1234/jsonlite/README.md

 Currently, it's alpha-quality software, extensive testing is yet to be done.

+# C bindings

+In the folder 'C_bindings' of my repository you can find the needed source files to compile the C bindings of this C++ library yourself.
+If you think that that is unnecessary then you can just download the 'libjsonlite.a' file from the recurring 'bin' directory.

 # Licensing
 As stated, this project follows the MIT license.